#300, 404 – 6 Avenue, SW

 CEO and President

-Qiang LIN founded Siwin Foods in 2004, oversees every aspect of the business, and is intimately involved in the finance and R&D. He began his career in the food industry at Yantai Fulong Foodstaff Co.
+Qiang LIN founded Siwin Foods in 2004, oversees every aspect of the business, and is intimately involved in the finance and R&D. He began his career in the food industry at Yantai Fulong Foodstuff Co.
 Ltd as Deputy General Manager.

 In 1996, Mr. LIN founded Yantai Xiwang Co., and under his direction the company has grown into a modern food enterprise group gathering scientific research, production, and marketing which has led the organization to being the nation’s largest processor of sauced meat products.